-Possibly the most comprehensive view of the lake may be obtained from Cloud-cap, on the east rim.
+Cloud-cap.-Possibly the most comprehensive view of the lake may be obtained from Cloud-cap, on the east rim.
 Its summit rises over 8,000 feet above the level of the sea and 2,000 feet above the lake.
 To the east is Mount Scott and to the north and west wide vistas of the summit of the range.
 On a clear day the shining surface of Klamath Lake may be seen far to the south, bordered with vast marshlands and the dark timber at the foot of the range, while farther south is the crown of beautiful Mount Shasta.
-The strange coloring of Crater Lake is well observed from Cloud-cap.
-In the sunlight there is play of clouds and soft shadows upon the surface of the lake.
-Purple hues, delicate lavender with violet blue, and deep streaks of emerald shading to a silvered green along the shores present a variation of color and beauty one may never hope to see elsewhere.
+The coloring of Crater Lake is well observed from Cloud-cap.